1984 Democratic National Convention: Site selection

 Chicago's biggest disadvantage was regarded to be the memory of disorder during the 1968 Democratic National Convention in the city.
 This was Chicago's first serious attempt to receiving the hosting rights to a major party nominating convention since the 1968 DNC.

+Early into Detroit's bid, the suburban Silverdome stadium was floated as a potential venue.
+However, the city's final bid placed the convention in Joe Louis Arena and Cobo Hall.